(Ryan Mullaney is on academic leave during Winter 2018)

 Recent engagements have included guest appearances leading Seattle-based Queen City Musicians in performances of Handel’s Ode for Saint Cecilia’s Day and serving as chorus master and assistant conductor in Pacific MusicWorks’ production of Magic Flute, for Grammy award winning music director Stephen Stubbs.
 Upcoming performances include appearances with Mountainside Baroque leading a program of Handel's Chandos Anthems, music of Herbert Howells with the UW Chamber Singers, and the annual Festival of Lessons & Carols with the Scholars of St. Cecilia.

 Mullaney is active from coast to coast as an ensemble adjudicator and clinician, working regularly with choirs in the Seattle Public School District.
 He has served on the board of the Allegany Arts Council, Queen City Performing Arts Development and the Liturgical Music Commission for the Archdiocese of Baltimore.
 Ryan holds a Master of Music Degree in Choral/Orchestral Conducting from Temple University, and a Bachelor of Music Degree in Voice Performance from Towson University.
-He is currently pursuing a DMA in conducting at the University of Washington.
+He is currently a DMA Candidate in conducting at the University of Washington.